Foundations of Cyber Hygiene: 12 Essential Steps to Protect Your Business

 Where Should You Start?

-Feeling overwhelmed?
+Are you feeling a bit overwhelmed?
 That’s completely normal.
-THe key is to take it one step at a time.
+The key to all of this is taking it one step at a time.

 Here’s a simple action plan:

-- Start with Step 1: Identify your key assets.
+1. Start with Step 1: Identify Your Key Assets

-Ready to take the first step toward a safer business?
+Ready to take the first step towards securing your business?